Offshore Asset Protection

 - Outside courts do not have jurisdiction over offshore trustee, therefore do not have the authority to enforce seizure of trust assets

-- Client can win the fraudulent transfer argument because no assets are being transferred.
+- Client can win the fraudulent transfer argument because there is no transfer of assets.
 Only the change of LLC manager occurs which does not involve asset transfer.

-- If assets are transferred after legal issues arise, the statue of limitations on fraudulent transfer is 2-years and must be proven in offshore juridiction’s courts beyond a reasonable doubt.
-(This is a very high legal hurdle, especially when international investing and diversification reasons can be given)
+- If assets are transferred after legal issues arise, the statute of limitations on fraudulent transfer is 2-years.
+Moreover, a plaintiff must prove this in offshore jurisdiction’s courts beyond a reasonable doubt.
+This is a very high legal hurdle, especially when one can offer legitimate international investing and diversification reasons.